Childcare and School

 3. Post a position and/or search the directory for caregivers.

-The Cornell University Child Care Center, managed by Bright Horizons Family Solutions, provides care to children ages 6 weeks to 5 years of Cornell students, staff, and faculty.
-Part and full-time options are available.
-You may want to consider this as a viable option for you and your family.
-Call (607) 255-1010 for more information.
+The Cornell University Child Care Center, managed by Bright Horizons Family Solutions, provides high quality, loving care to children ages 6 weeks to 5 years of Cornell students, staff, and faculty.
+While the center is often full and at capacity, there is the option of becoming a part of the waitlist to be ready when a spot opens up.
+Call (607) 255-1010 to learn more about our center and the waitlist options.

 Public School Information: Public school education is free in the US for all children aged 5 and older.
 A child must be 5 years of age by December 1 in order to begin school that same year.
 To enroll your child, contact your local public school office.